TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 single process and will not create the subprocess which runs the RPC Python execution server.
 This can be useful if Python cannot create the subprocess or the RPC socket interface on your platform.
-However, in this mode user code is not isolated from IDLE itself.
+However, in this mode user code is not isolated kutoka IDLE itself.
 Also, the environment is not restarted when Run/Run Module (F5) is selected.
-If your code has been modified, you must reload() the affected modules and re-import any specific items (e.g. from foo import baz) if the changes are to take effect.
+If your code has been modified, you must reload() the affected modules and re-agiza any specific items (e.g. kutoka foo agiza baz) if the changes are to take effect.
 For these reasons, it is preferable to run IDLE with the default subprocess if at all possible.